techidaily/site-games-able/source/_posts/1719172767277-enhance-csgo-on-pc-10-frames-up.md

  If you are still facing issues, it's a strong indicator that you need to upgrade your system.
 But if you don't have the money to go through the upgrade process, consider overclocking your system's components instead.

  Overclocking helps squeeze a bit more power from what you already have without you needing to spend anything.
 Although overclocking might sound dangerous, it can help breathe new life into an old system when done properly.
-For more details, check out[how to overclock your GPU on Windows](https://www.makeuseof.com/overclock-gpu-windows-10-asus-gpu-tweak/) .
+For more details, check out [how to overclock your GPU on Windows](https://www.makeuseof.com/overclock-gpu-windows-10-asus-gpu-tweak/) .

 ## Get Better FPS on Counter-Strike: Global Offensive